mi1296/edhec/README.md

-All assignments and coursework done during my time at EDHEC Business School
+All assignments and projects done during my time at EDHEC Business School